chaos-warzh/MiroThinker-MM/README.md

 ## Introduction

-MiroThinker is an open-source agentic model series built on top of Qwen3.
-Designed for deep research and complex, long-horizon problem solving, it integrates strong capabilities in task decomposition, multi-hop reasoning, retrieval-augmented generation, code execution, web browsing, and document/file processing, making it suitable for a wide range of real-world applications.
+**MiroThinker** is an open-source agentic model series built on top of Qwen3.
+Designed for deep research and complex, long-horizon problem solving, it integrates strong capabilities in **task decomposition**, **multi-hop reasoning**, **retrieval-augmented generation**, **code execution**, **web browsing**, and **document/file processing**, making it suitable for a wide range of real-world applications.

-We have released the MiroThinker-v0.1 series, including both SFT and DPO variants at parameter scales of 8B, 14B, and 32B.
-Notably, MiroThinker v0.1 achieves state-of-the-art performance among open-source models on the [GAIA benchmark](https://huggingface.co/datasets/gaia-benchmark/GAIA), a rigorous evaluation suite for advanced agentic capabilities, demonstrating its strength in long-context, decision-intensive, and real-world task scenarios.
+We have released the **MiroThinker-v0.1** series, including both SFT and DPO variants at parameter scales of **8B**, **14B**, and **32B**.
+Notably, MiroThinker v0.1 achieves **state-of-the-art performance** among open-source models on the [GAIA benchmark](https://huggingface.co/datasets/gaia-benchmark/GAIA), a rigorous evaluation suite for advanced agentic capabilities, demonstrating its strength in long-context, decision-intensive, and real-world task scenarios.

-MiroFlow is a framework for agent development that supports various language models and provides a comprehensive framework for building intelligent agents.
+**MiroFlow** is a framework for agent development that supports various language models and provides a comprehensive framework for building intelligent agents.
 The framework includes enhanced conversation management, flexible tool integration, and extensive benchmark evaluations across multiple datasets.
-A comprehensive framework for building, testing, and deploying intelligent agents powered by MiroThinker models with multi-turn conversation capabilities and advanced tool integration.
+A comprehensive framework for building, testing, and deploying intelligent agents powered by MiroThinker models with **multi-turn conversation capabilities** and **advanced tool integration**.

 ## ✨ Key Features